corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 This page describes how to deploy Corda 5 Beta.
 It assumes all necessary [prerequisites](../prerequisites.html) have been installed.

+{{< note >}}
+PostgreSQL and Kafka must be running before a Corda cluster is deployed but the mechanism to achieve that is up to you.
+You can:
+* run PostgreSQL and Kafka in containers.
+* use a managed service such as RDS.
+* run both on bare-metal hardware.
+{{< /note >}}

 ## Download and Push Container Images to a Registry

 The Corda container images must be in a registry that is accessible from the Kubernetes cluster in which Corda will run.